Day 2 in Cornwall

 Mousehole

-It is not really a hole, it's a fishing port
+Pronounced "Mowzel", it is not really a hole, but a fishing port.

 Back to Homepage